What are the fastest new and used cars for under $40,000?

 2. Ford Mustang GT

 The Ford Mustang earns the second spot as the fastest new sports car for under $40,000.
-It’s also the sports car with the highest iSeeCars Quality Score of 8.4 out of 10 for its coupe version and also ranks high on our list of best sports cars.
+It’s also the sports car with the highest iSeeCars Quality Score of 8.4 out of 10 for its coupe version.
 The highest-performance trim under $40,000 is the GT trim, which features a 5.0-liter V8 with 460 horsepower and 420 pound-feet of torque that can reach 0-60 in 4.2 seconds.
 This is an upgrade from base EcoBoost model that comes standard with a 2.3-liter turbo four-cylinder engine with 310-horsepower.
 A GT performance package is available, which includes summer tires, Brembo front brakes, heavy-duty front springs, chassis bracing, a larger radiator, retuned chassis and stability control, and a Torsen limited-slip differential.
 However, this performance package will take the price to well over $40,000.

 3. Subaru WRX